ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 While patterned on best practices of the ICAO Ml - there are a number of simplifications made in the interest of speed (and recognising the fact that the EU Regulation for EHN is sharply limited in time and scope).

 * A Member-state may submit multiple CSCA certificates
+* Memberstates *must* inform the secretariat of any revocations and remove the revoked DSC or CSCA from their submitted lists.
 * A CSCA certificate may also be used --and published as-- a DSC.
 (Note: _the same validation rules still apply - i.e. every DSC is verified against the CSCA_)
 * The DSC (key usage) validity period may be set to any length not exceeding the CSCA _and_ may be absent.
 * The DSC certificate MAY contain policy identifers that are EHN specific.